nicanor-jay/Court-Transcript/pipeline/gpt/README.md

 }
 ```

-Make sure you have a .env file containing your openai api key for the script to run.
+Make sure you have a .env file containing your openai api key for the script to run (as described in the root level README.md)

 ```
 OPENAI_API_KEY=